 Students who are matriculated in a degree-granting program, enrolled at least half-time (6 credits) for each semester they are seeking assistance, and completed a Free Application for Federal Student Aid (FAFSA) may apply.
 The maximum loan limit per academic year is the lower of $20,500 or the cost of education.
-Effective for loans first disbursed after July 1, 2018, the interest rate is fixed at 6.60 percent.
-Federal Direct Loans are subject to loan fees of 1.066 percent for loans first disbursed on or after October 1, 2017 and loan fees of 1.062 percent for loans first disbursed on or after October 1, 2018.
+Effective for loans first disbursed after July 1, 2019, the interest rate is fixed at 6.08 percent.
+Federal Direct Loans are subject to loan fees of 1.059 percent for loans first disbursed on or after October 1, 2019 and loan fees of 1.062 percent for loans first disbursed on or after October 1, 2018 and prior to October 1, 2019.
 Loan fees are deducted from loan proceeds prior to the disbursement of funds and borrowers are responsible for repayment of all such fees.

 Interest on the unsubsidized Federal Direct Loan begins to accrue immediately after the loan is disbursed.
 The borrower is responsible for all interest that accrues and can choose to either pay the interest while in school or add any deferred interest to the principal balance of the loan "capitalization."
 The maximum cumulative borrowing for the subsidized and unsubsidized loan is $138,500, of that no more than $65,500 can be subsidized.

 If you have been awarded a Federal Direct Unsubsidized Loan, and you are a first time borrower at Quinnipiac University School of Law, you may complete the Master Promissory Note and Entrance Counseling via the Internet.
 Please follow the instructions provided on the Direct Loans Web page.